DigitalState/Platform/platform/documentation/environments/lab/index.md

 > Note: Docker may prompt you to share your drive (for Docker volumes).

-Confirm the container has been booted successfully:
+Run the following command to confirm the container has been booted successfully:

 ```
 > docker ps